uwsampa/graphbench/benchmark/pgx-oracle/README.md

 Unzip the files and set PGX_HOME to the correct directory.

-More instruction for how to use it, check the README.md in each sub-directory.
+More instruction for how to use, check the README.md in each sub-directory.

 ## Installation for using pgx console
 Download Oracle PGX and Groovy (2.4.0 is a hard require)